Where is the Georgia Tech Counseling Center located?

 Confidentiality of our services is very important to us.
 The therapeutic relationship and what is discussed by a therapist and client are considered private.
-This is not possible to receive any information about your student’s counseling without their explicit written permission.
+It is not possible to receive any information about your student’s counseling without their explicit written permission.
 Federal and state laws require that counseling conversations and records remain strictly confidential, even from members of the immediate family.
-We realize that not knowing what your son or daughter is discussing in counseling can be frustrating, especially when you are concerned about his or her well-being.
+We realize that not knowing what student is discussing in counseling can be frustrating, especially when you are concerned about their well-being.
 However, it is important to understand that confidentiality is an essential element of the counseling process, as it creates a safe environment for students to discuss their personal concerns openly and honestly.
 There are some additional limits to confidentiality.
 Please see our Confidentiality page for more information.

 You should not expect anyone from the Counseling Center to confirm in any way whether your child has been seen at the Counseling Center.
 However, you should always feel free to contact the Counseling Center if you have any concerns about your child, want the Counseling Center to be aware of something concerning your child, or have questions about how the Counseling Center works.

-Will other staff or faculty know that my son or daughter is receiving services at the Georgia Tech Counseling Center?
+Will other staff or faculty know that my student is receiving services at the Georgia Tech Counseling Center?

 All information about you student is confidential and cannot be released without their written permission.
 Faculty and staff will not be informed unless the student is having a mental health emergency or the student provides consent to speak to a faculty or staff member.

-Will counseling become a part of my son or daughter’s academic record?
+Will counseling become a part of my student's academic record?

 No. Similar to medical records, counseling records are not included in any of other university records.
 Our records are confidential and are kept entirely separate from student’s academic records.